mk-fg/fgtk/README.rst

 vfat_shuffler
 '''''''''''''

-Python3 script to shuffle LFN entries inside a vfat (filesystem) directory and do some other things without actually mounting filesystem.
+Python3 script to list/shuffle/order and do some other things to LFN entries inside vfat filesystem directory without mounting the thing.

-Implemented to work around limitations of crappy cheap mp3 players that don't have shuffle (or any ordering) functionality and cycle tracks in the same order as their dentries_ appear on the filesystem.
+Implemented to work around limitations of crappy cheap mp3 players that don't have shuffle (or any ordering) functionality and cycle tracks in the same order as their dentries_ appear on fs.

-Easy way to "shuffle" stuff for them in quick and efficient manner is to swap dentries' places, which (unfortunately) requires re-implementing a bit of vfat driver code, which (fortunately) isn't that complicated.
+Easy way to "shuffle" stuff for these in quick and efficient manner is to swap dentries' places, which (unfortunately) requires re-implementing a bit of vfat driver code, which (fortunately) isn't that complicated.

-Tool takes path to device and directory to operate on as arguments (see --help) and has -s/--shuffle (actual shuffle operation), -l/--list (simply list files, default), -r/--rename action-flags, and ``--debug --dry-run`` can be useful to check what thing will do without making any changes.
+Tool takes path to device and directory to operate on as arguments (see --help) and has -l/--list (simply list files, default), -s/--shuffle (shuffle operation), -r/--rename plus some other action-opts, and ``--debug --dry-run`` can be useful to check what script does without making any fs changes.

-One limitation is that it works *only* with FAT32 "vfat" fs type, which can be created with "mkfs.vfat" tool, *not* the types that "mkdosfs" tool creates, *not* FAT16, FAT12, exFAT or whatever other variations are out there - they're slightly different and I didn't need these.
+One limitation is that it only works with FAT32 "vfat" fs type, which can be created with "mkfs.vfat" tool, *not* the stuff that "mkdosfs" tool creates, *not* FAT16, FAT12, exFAT or whatever other variations are out there (they're slightly different and I didn't need any of them, so not implemented).

 Might be useful base to hack some fat32-related tool, as it has everything necessary for full r/w implementation - e.g. a tool to hardlink files on fat32,